ben-arnao/StoRM/README.md

 # StoRM is library-agnostic.

-Although the examples here use Tensorflow/Keras, StoRM works with any library or algorithm (sklearn, pytorch, etc.).
+Although the examples here use Tensorflow/Keras, as mentioned, StoRM works with any library or algorithm (sklearn, pytorch, etc.).
 One simply defines any parameters we are optimizing in  ```build_fn```.
 The user can decide to return a model right here and utilize StoRM's inline parameterization, or they can opt to use parameters in ```run_trial```.

 # What types of problems can StoRM be used for?